Anupam0202/PlantPal/README.md

 ### 🌱 Cultivating a greener tomorrow, one plant at a time.

-Made with 💚 by the Anupam
+Made with 💚 by Anupam

 *AI recommendations are suggestions only.
 Always consult local horticultural experts for specific advice.*